wbojczuk/JSDevTools/README.md

 <br>
 <strong>jsdev.lazyLoad(elems, settings)</strong><br>
 &bull; <strong>elems : </strong>Takes either valid css selectors as a string or element refs.<br>
-&bull; <strong>settings (Optional): </strong>This is an object like such with the following defaults {threshold: 0.1, tempSrcAttribute, targetSrcAttribute}. threshold determines the amount an element must be in the viewport before loading, with 1 being 100%, default is 10%/0.1. tempSrcAttribute is the attribute that will store the actual src value that will be used when loaded. targetSrcAttribute is the attribute that tempSrcAttribute will be applied to when loaded.
+&bull; <strong>settings (Optional): </strong>This is an object like such with the following defaults <strong>{threshold: 0.1, tempSrcAttribute: "data-src", targetSrcAttribute: "src"}</strong>. <strong>threshold</strong> determines the amount an element must be in the viewport before loading, with 1 being 100%, default is 10%/0.1. <strong>tempSrcAttribute</strong> is the attribute that will store the actual src value that will be used when loaded. <strong>targetSrcAttribute</strong> is the attribute that tempSrcAttribute will be applied to when loaded.

 <h2>Other Useful functions/prototypes</h2><br>
             <strong>value.isElement();</strong> Returns a boolean depicting whether or not target value is an element.
 Will detect, elements, NodeLists, and arrays of elements.<br>